 If your child goes to school out of state, it’s common sense to have a health care power of attorney from both states.
 Some health care professionals may be hesitant to accept an authorization form they don’t recognize and have known to be somewhat picky for fear of stepping outside the boundaries of the law, regardless of your clear desire to help.

 Another critical component of a health care power of attorney is the ability to treat not just physical ailments, but mental health problems as well.
 Mental health issues often emerge and manifest during a child’s college years, and unless you have your ducks in a row legally, you could easily find yourself on the outside looking in on your child’s mental health treatment.
 Although neither you or your child may foresee any mental health issues, keep in mind that few people do foresee them until it is too late.
 It is extremely important to know that once the child loses the ability to sign a power of attorney (or once they disagree that it should be signed), it is too late and a conservatorship of the person or estate may be required for you to legally step into your child’s shoes.
-This is a court process which is costly and takes time.
+This is a court process that is costly and takes time.

 B. FINANCIAL POWER OF ATTORNEY